Quenched large deviations for Monte Carlo integration with Coulomb gases: Introduction

 for a class of functions $\mathcal{F} \subset L^1(\pi)$.
 A wealth of constructions have been investigated in moderate and large dimension.
 For instance, Monte Carlo methods correspond to taking $\mu$ to be a random measure; they come with strong probabilistic controls on \eqref{e:worst_case_error} when $\mathcal{F}$ is a singleton \citep{robert_monte_2004}.
 On the other hand, quasi-Monte Carlo methods correspond to deterministic quadratures that come with uniform controls on a larger set $\mathcal{F}$ of smooth functions \citep{DiPi10}.

 More recently, an intermediate string of works has been approximating $\pi$ by a minimizer of the so-called \emph{maximum mean discrepancy} (MMD)

 where $K$ is a suitable bivariate function called an \emph{interaction kernel}, and the minimization is carried over measures supported on $n$ points.
 The motivation is twofold.
 First, when $K$ is bounded, one can show that \eqref{e:mmd} is the worst-case error \eqref{e:worst_case_error} where the set $\mathcal{F}$ of integrands is the unit ball of the reproducing kernel Hilbert space (RKHS) $\mathcal{H}_K$ of kernel $K$ \citep{sriperumbudur_hilbert_2009}, see \cref{p:sriperumbudur}.
 Throughout the paper, we will abusively denote by $\mathrm{E}_{\mathcal{H}_K}$ the worst--case error in \cref{e:worst_case_error} when $\mathcal{F}$ is the unit ball of $\mathcal{H}_K$.
-Second, as long as
+Second, as long as the \emph{kernel mean embedding} (also known as \emph{potential})